BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Methodology

 \subsection{Differential Fault Localization}

-When a clean reference model is available, fault localization can leverage direct behavioral comparison between the faulty and uncorrupted models.
-We refer to this setting as \textit{differential fault localization}.
-The central idea is to treat the clean model as an oracle representing correct functionality and to identify divergences in intermediate representations as the bit-flip propagates through the transformer stack.
-Our approach, summarized in Algorithm~\ref{alg:bitflipscope}, performs this diagnosis in three progressively finer stages: block-level localization, layer-level localization, and weight/bit-level localization.
+When a clean reference model is available, fault localization can be formulated as a structural comparison problem between the clean and corrupted networks.
+We refer to this setting as \emph{differential fault localization}.
+The clean model serves as an oracle representing correct behavior, and faults are identified by detecting structural deviations in intermediate representations as perturbations propagate through the transformer stack.

+Our approach, summarized in Algorithm~\ref{alg:bitflipscope}, performs localization in three progressively finer stages: (i) block-level localization, (ii) layer-level localization, and (iii) weight/bit-level localization.
+Unlike prior heuristic deviation-based approaches, our block localization stage formulates the problem as adaptive change-point detection in the divergence trajectory between clean and faulty hidden states.